Expand description

 cbqn

-A crate for running BQN code within a Rust program using CBQN interpreter compiled as a shared object.
+A crate for running BQN code within a Rust program using CBQN interpreter compiled as a shared object or a WASI reactor.

 Usage